 Virginia “Ginny” Bristol Top Female Scholarship Recipient (Sat)

-It is the responsibility of the State Convention Director to maintain the most recent list of award winners for the Spouse of the Year and Elk of the Year awards.
+Maintain the most recent list of award winners for the Spouse of the Year and Elk of the Year awards.
 The updated list is to be provided to the Master of Ceremonies at Friday Night’s banquet.

-It is the responsibility of the State Convention Director to provide the preliminary agenda for each evening to the Master of Ceremonies a week in advance.
-A finalized agenda will be provided on the night of the banquet.
+Provide the preliminary agenda for each evening to the Master of Ceremonies a week in advance, and provide them with a finalized agenda on the night of the banquet.

-It is the responsibility of the State Convention Director to arrange the awards behind the head table so that they are unwrapped, in proper order, and to provide those awards to the presenter so to keep the presentations moving along quickly.
+Arrange for the awards to be stored behind the head table so that they are unwrapped, in proper order, and to provide those awards to the presenter so to keep the presentations moving along quickly.

-It is the responsibility of the State Convention Director to inform new State Committee Chairmen of what is needed for awards to be presented at the State Convention.
+Inform “new” State Committee Chairmen of what awards are normally presented at the State Convention so that these can be ordered.

-It is the responsibility of the State Convention Director to inform the State President that he needs to have the choice of Master of Ceremonies approved by the Special Deputy.
+Inform the State President that he needs to have the choice of Master of Ceremonies approved by the Special Deputy.

-If hotels are not the banquet venue, it is the responsibility of the State Convention Director to arrange for shuttle transportation between the hotels and the banquet venue throughout the convention.
+If hotels are not the banquet venue, Arrange for shuttle transportation between the hotels and the banquet venue throughout the convention.

 Incoming State President’s Reception

-It is the responsibility of the State Convention Director to coordinate with the incoming State President to arrange for a suitable location for their reception at or near the banquet facility, and to coordinate their requests for food, bar service, and champagne for the toast.
+Coordinate with the incoming State President to arrange for a suitable location for their reception at or near the banquet facility, and to coordinate their requests for food, bar service, and champagne for the toast.

-It is the responsibility of the State Convention Director to remind the incoming State President that the distribution of pins or other items are not distributed during the reception and are to only be distributed after the installation of officers per protocol.
+Remind the incoming State President that the distribution of pins or other items are not distributed during the reception and are to only be distributed after the installation of officers per protocol.

 Memorial Service

-It is the responsibility of the State Convention Director to arrange for a suitable room for the memorial service, and to provide a layout of the chairs and stations (if available) to the venue prior to the event.
+Arrange for a suitable room for the memorial service, and provide a layout of the chairs and stations (if available) to the venue prior to the event.

-It is the responsibility of the State Convention Director to provide reserved seating signs for the Current First Lady, Sponsors wife, Past National First Lady, Current Grand Officer wife, Current Grand Lodge Committee wife, President elect’s spouse, 1st VP spouse, 2nd VP spouse, and Golden Girls in order listed above, with the First Lady seated nearest the podium.
+Provide reserved seating signs for the Current First Lady, Sponsors wife, Past National First Lady, Current Grand Officer wife, Current Grand Lodge Committee wife, President elect’s spouse, 1st VP spouse, 2nd VP spouse, and Golden Girls in order listed above, with the First Lady seated nearest the podium.
 This seating is also for the installation of officers as well.

-It is the responsibility of the State Convention Director to bring extra regalia and ritualistic equipment including extra gold jewels, black socks, black knee-high’s, black bowties, black cummerbunds, gavel, baton, antlers, so that if any of these items were not brought by the Memorial Service Director, PER’s, or other State Officers that they can borrow them for the service and installation.
+Bring extra regalia and ritualistic equipment including extra gold jewels, black socks, black knee-high’s, black bowties, black cummerbunds, gavel, baton, antlers, and chine so that if any of these items were not brought by the Memorial Service Director, PER’s, or other State Officers that they can borrow them for the service and installation.

 Installation of Officers

-It is the responsibility of the State Convention Director to arrange for a suitable room for the Installation of Officers (usually the Memorial Service room), and to provide a layout of the chairs and stations (if available) to the venue prior to the convention.
+Arrange for a suitable room for the Installation of Officers (usually the Memorial Service room), and to provide a layout of the chairs and stations (if available) to the venue prior to the convention.

 Provide the installing officer with an addendum to the installation of officers that provides additional protocol for presentation of the First Lady’s Pin, State President’s Plaque, State President’s Jewel, Junior Past President’s escort of the outgoing President to their seat of honor, President’s Spouse flowers, Incoming President’s spouse flowers.